- When working with a REALTOR®, rest assured that every home detail is handled – from open house notes to closing table negotiations.

-In a perfect world, all of these pieces will keep moving on their own.
-More realistically, a hiccup will occur somewhere.
-Whether your lender has trouble getting access to your down payment accounts, your title agent finds an outstanding lien on the property or the inspector comes in with bad news about the plumbing, your Realtor can help keep things moving.
-(They can also help you negotiate or terminate your purchase agreement if that is warranted.)
+In a perfect world, all the pieces of a home purchase or sale would keep moving on their own.
+More realistically, roadblocks pop up that need to be handled by an expert.
+Whether your lender has trouble getting access to your down payment accounts, your title agent finds an outstanding lien on the property or the inspector comes in with bad news about the plumbing, your Realtor can help keep the home transaction rolling toward the closing table.
+(In more extreme cases, they can also help you negotiate or terminate your purchase agreement.)

 Ready to meet your Realtor?